Meet the Center for Precision Psychiatry Team

 See full bio

-Victoria Dobrzycki, BS, is the Marketing and Administrative Coordinator for the Center of Precision Psychiatry.
-She holds a BS in Health Management and Policy and minor in Psychology from the University of New Hampshire.
-Victoria is currently pursuing her Masters of Business Administration at Suffolk University's Sawyer Business School.
-Victoria has a passion for administration in the healthcare industry, especially in the areas of psychiatry, psychology, behavioral health, and research.
+Victoria Dobrzycki, MBA, is the Marketing and Administrative Coordinator for the Center of Precision Psychiatry.
+She holds a Masters of Business Administration from Suffolk University's Sawyer Business School.
+Victoria has a passion for administration and management within the healthcare sector, especially in the areas of psychiatry, psychology, behavioral health, process and quality improvement, and research.

 Administrative Assistant